danvk/aoc2023/aoc2017/README.md

 # Advent of Code 2017

+## Questions

+- Is `GeneralPurposeAllocator` a singleton?
+Should I care about reusing my instance?

 ## Day 1

 - Had to Google how to read a file line-by-line in Zig.